ibm-cloud-docs/vpc/vpn-create-ipsec-policy.md

 {: #vpn-create-ipsec-next-steps}

 * [Create an IKE policy](/docs/vpc?topic=vpc-creating-ike-policy) if you decide to use custom IKE policy instead of auto-negotiation.
-* Create a VPN connection if you have not already done so when creating your VPN gateway.
-If you did not create the VPN connection, you can do so after the VPN gateway is provisioned.
+* Create a VPN connection if you haven't already done so when creating your VPN gateway.
+If you didn't create the VPN connection, you can do so after the VPN gateway is provisioned.
 For more information, see [Adding connections to a VPN gateway](/docs/vpc?topic=vpc-vpn-adding-connections).
 * For a route-based VPN, select or [create a routing table](/docs/vpc?topic=vpc-create-vpc-routing-table).
 Then, [create a route using the VPN connection type](/docs/vpc?topic=vpc-create-vpc-route).